KelvinHong/python-js-hook/README.md

 In fact, the `isort` hook also does similar thing, just that it sorts Python imports in some pre-defined order.
 I think this is a very good feature and make the code adhere to a certain quality.

-However, when I initially add the frontend to my project, I struggled to find a good code formatter (where I don't even know I want a code formatter at that time).
+However, when I initially add the frontend to my project, I struggled to find a good "aggresive" code formatter (where I don't even know I want a code formatter at that time).
 With the time constraint from my work, I hastily slaps the `ESLint` into my pre commit hooks and called it a day.

 While sometimes `ESLint` works, it didn't even once modify my code, but just tell me what I can do to make my code better